qcri-social/AIDR/Installation-Instructions.md

 **NOTE**: A re-deployment of the `aidr-task-manager` module may require a re-compilation and restart of the `aidr-tagger` module.

-* Edit [config.properties](../tree/master/aidr-tagger/src/main/resources/config.properties), to match the database login info.
+* Edit the central configuration properties file $AIDR_HOME/profiles/${PROFILE}/config.properties, to match the appropriate database login info.
+The properties which need to be verified are TAGGER_DB_NAME, TAGGER_DB_USERNAME and TAGGER_DB_PASSWORD.

 * Compile the application to a jar file.